LiskArchive/lisk-legacy-docs/intro.md

 The style of Lisk Mobile can be changed on the "Settings" page.

+### 3D touch action menu

+Quick way to perform most popular actions of Lisk Mobile, without the need to open the app.

 ### Bookmarks

-Bookmarks offer the possibility to associate Lisk IDs with additional information.
+Bookmarks save other Lisk adresses in Lisk Mobile like in an address book.
+To save a Lisk ID as bookmark, it is needed to specify a unique identifier, e.g. the name of the person, that own the respective Lisk ID.

 To bookmark an account, go to "Bookmarks" page and hit the "+"-button.
-Define then the respective adress and a label to be associated with that address.
+Then define the respective adress and a label to be associated with that address.
-To save the bookmark, hit "Add to bookmarks".
+To save the bookmark, hit the "Add to bookmarks"-button.

+> The user can choose conveniently between the existing bookmarks, when sending tokens with Lisk Mobile.

 ### Login methods

 #### Login with passphrase

 Default way to log in to Lisk Mobile.
 Insert your passphrase and hit the login button.
+In case a second passphrase has been activated for this account, it needs to be provided as well.

 #### Login with Fingerprint